TV and Radio Advertising Basics

 Broadcasters sell air time to advertisers to earn revenue.
 TV broadcasters depend mainly on advertising revenue, with these exceptions:

-- Discretionary services get about half their revenues from a part of the fee subscribers pay to their distributors;
+- specialty services get about half their revenues from a part of the fee subscribers pay to their distributors

-- On-demand services are financed entirely through subscription fees and per-transaction fees;
+- pay television and pay-per-view are financed entirely through subscription fees

 Broadcasters don’t have to air commercial messages, public service announcements or advocacy ads.
 But during an election campaign, broadcasters must follow the policies set out for federal, provincial and municipal elections.